 Known previously as Chinese Pug and Pekingese Spaniel, the rare breed had his first public showing in 1894 and the Pekingese club was formed in 1904.
 The American Kennel Club registered the breed in 1906 and the Pekingese Club of America was formed in 1909.

 The Peke has excessive wrinkling on his face, soft round brown eyes, a mane and a tail carried over his back.
-He has a double coat that is profuse long, coarse and straight. the undercoat has thick soft hair.
+He has a double coat that is profusely long, coarse and straight.
+The undercoat has thick soft hair.

-The backs of his legs and toes have long feathering that is longer on the ears and tail.
+There is feathering on the backs of his legs and toes, and even longer feathering on the ears and tail.
 The mane is longer than the rest of the body and covers the neck and shoulder area.

 - Black and tan